 This simple topping is a Michigan favorite.
 It’s thought that the city of Flint introduced the original olive burger.
 Flint is also known as Buick City and is the location of the famous sit-down strike by workers at General Motors assembly plants that kicked started the United Auto Workers Union.
 In 1923, Kewpee Hamburgers started in Flint as one of the early fast-food chain restaurants.
 The “Kewpee Hotel Hamburgs” were a hit.
 Particularly in Michigan’s state capital of Lansing.

-What food is Lansing Michigan famous for?
-Look no further, than the Olive burger.
+What food is Lansing, Michigan, famous for?
+Look no further than the Olive burger.
 Some of the best olive burgers in Lansing can be found at Weston’s Kewpee Burger and Olympic Broil.
 In East Lansing, check out the Peanut Barrel and Crunchy’s.
 All of these burger joints have been making saucy briney burgers for decades.

 The olive burger sauce recipe is straightforward.
-The original recipe calls for chopped green olives, and a little of the olive brine mixed with mayonnaise.
+The original recipe calls for chopped green olives and a little of the olive brine mixed with mayonnaise.

 12. Fried Whitefish & Whitefish Chowder

 For 1000s of years, lake whitefish were an important food source for Native Americans around the Great Lakes.
 When the European settlers arrived, they praised the lake whitefish for its excellent flavor and abundance.
 It’s a fun fact that the Great Lakes whitefish boasts a long list of health advantages.
-The fish is considered high quality, low-cost protein option with beneficial omega-3 fatty acids, vitamins, and minerals.
+The fish is considered a high-quality, low-cost protein option with beneficial omega-3 fatty acids, vitamins, and minerals.

 The Great Lakes whitefish is more popular than ever.
 One chain that got its start in Traverse City and Mackinaw City is Scalawags Whitefish.
 They have been taking whitefish cooking to the next level for years.
 One of the iconic dishes and comfort foods that we enjoy is the easy-to-make Whitefish Chowder.